CHAMPIONS FOR CHRIST

 What are service hours?

 CHAMPIONS for Christ is cannot function without volunteers!
 Every member is required to fulfill service hours to keep us running on any given Wednesday.
 Service hours involve hostess duties, which means manning the welcome desk, regulating the door, collecting lunch orders, answering questions, and light cleaning.
-Other duties you may sign up for are Pizza and Chick-fil-A Lunch Coordinators (full year positions) or applying for roles as Morning/Afternoon Hostess and Study Hall monitors.
+Other duties you may sign up for are Pizza and Chick-fil-A Lunch Coordinators (full year positions) or applying for roles as full-time Morning or Afternoon Hostess.

 Can my middle school student enroll in CHAMPIONS?